-There are three early estimates that are needed for a project—effort, duration, and cost.
-Of the three, effort hours must be estimated first.
-Once you understand the effort that's required, you can assign resources to determine how long the project will take (duration) and then you can estimate labor and non-labor costs.
+Once you understand the effort that's required, you can assign resources to determine how long a project will take (duration) and then you can estimate labor and non-labor costs.

 Use the following process to estimate the total effort required for your project.